VirtualPlanetaryLaboratory/vplanet/examples/README.rst

 **Atmospheres**
 ===============

+`AbioticO2 <AbioticO2>`_: Production of abiotic oxygen on terrestrial worlds due to water photolyzation and hydrogen escape.
+[AtmEsc, Stellar]

 `AtmEscKepler-36 <AtMescKepler-36>`_: The loss of a hydrogen envelope due to stellar XUV flux.
 [AtmEsc, STELLAR]

-`EarthClimate <EarthClimate>`_: Earth's climate through one year, as well as ice sheet growth and retreat on long timescales due to orbital and rotational forcings.
+`EarthClimate <EarthClimate>`_: Earth's climate through one year, as well as ice sheet growth and retreat on long timescales due to orbital and rotational forcings, i.e. Milankovitch Cycles.
 [DistOrb, DistRot, POISE]

-`AbioticO2 <AbioticO2>`_: Production of abiotic oxygen on terrestrial worlds due to water photolyzation and hydrogen escape.
-[AtmEsc, Stellar]

 `VenusWaterLoss <VenusWaterLoss>`_: Water loss from Venus due to the Sun's XUV flux.
 [AtmEsc, STELLAR]